mhprompt/mhprompt.github.io/_posts/2016-02-02-discovering-anxiety.md

 It's 2016 and I've come a long way.
 I'm learning to separate the anxiety from the normal.
 The medicine helps with the smaller, day-to-day anxieties.
 Whenever things get bad, I know to go see my counselor.
 When I sense anxiety or a panic attack coming on, I take time to breathe and fight what's happening, and take the proper medicine, as needed.
 I have amazing friends who allow me to ask honest questions to help ease my mind.
 Most importantly, I'm not scared to talk about it any more.
 I don't want people to feel alone.

-**I don't think you every fully defeat anxiety, you just learn how to control it.**
+**I don't think you ever fully defeat anxiety, you just learn how to control it.**

 * Anxiety is nothing more than thoughts.
 * Thoughts can affect the rest of your body.